Projet Jeune Leader

 Extending sexuality education to adolescents with disabilities

-The PJL staff who facilitate at EPHATA, Francis and Tahiry, have the warmth and instinctive approach indicative of people who have trained to work with youth people with disabilities, but they have no such specific training.
-Both were prior Educators, or “Jeune Leaders”, in PJL's public partner schools for two consecutive school years; that experience gave them solid teaching know-how and informed their view that all students deserve access to and can benefit from positive sexual health and leadership education.
-Tahiry explained that, "I am very touched by their ability to strive and learn… we have to be more aware of the language that we use, being careful not to hurt their feelings, for example not using the verb ‘to see’ when checking for comprehension.
+When reflecting on her students at EPHATA, Tahiry explained that, "I am very touched by their motivation for learning.
+As Educators, we have to be more aware of the language that we use, being careful not to hurt their feelings; for example not using the verb ‘to see’ when checking for comprehension.
 The students show us a lot of affection, even more so than students in the public middle schools, because they just go off the sound of your voice - they can’t judge you by what you look like."

 For more information about EPHATA, visit their website.